What Happens if You Get Caught Driving Without Insurance?

 Use our free quotation tool to compare auto insurance quotes.
 You can also use our auto insurance calculator to estimate your insurance cost based on your preferred coverage and personal details.

-What Happens if You're Caught Driving Without Insurance: Bottom Line
+Penalties for Driving Without Car Insurance: Bottom Line

-Depending on the state, penalties for driving without insurance can be severe.
+Depending on the state, penalties for driving without insurance range from fines to license suspension.
 Beyond license and registration suspension, high-risk drivers must carry an SR-22 or FR-44.
-They're required to file these certificates of financial responsibility, which increase their auto insurance rates.
+Drivers are required to file these certificates of financial responsibility, which increase their auto insurance rates.

 Compare Auto Insurance Rates